joe-taylor/bcdc-devenv/README.md

 2. [Enhancement ideas](#enhancement-ideas)

 ## Overview

-> ⚠️ **Work in progress.** Please do not rely on this repo to create a functioning development environment; it is under active development.

 We want to make the creation of BCDC development environments as easy as typing a single command:  `vagrant up`.
 Or perhaps two: `docker-compose up && vagrant up`.